Ptolemy2002/react-proxy-context/README.md

 The following hooks are available in the library:

 ### useProxyContext<T>
 A hook that uses the context provided by the `ProxyContextProvider` component.
-This hook also provides options to choose which properties to listen to and whether to listen to full reassignments. `T` represents the type of the object that is stored in the context.
+This hook uses React 18's `useSyncExternalStore` for optimal concurrent rendering support and provides options to choose which properties to listen to and whether to listen to full reassignments. `T` represents the type of the object that is stored in the context.

 #### Parameters
 - `contextClass` (`ProxyContext<T>`): The context class that was created using `createProxyContext`.
 - `deps` (`Dependency<T>[] | null`): An array of dependencies to listen to.
 If any of these properties on the context change, the hook will re-render.
 If this is falsy, any mutation will trigger a re-render.
 If a dependency is an array, it represents a nested property dependency.
 You can also specify a function that returns a boolean to determine whether to re-render.
 By default, this is an empty array.
 - `onChangeProp` (`OnChangePropCallback<T> | undefined`): A function that is called whenever a property of the context is changed.
 The first parameter is the property that was changed, the second parameter is the current value of the property, and the third parameter is the previous value of the property.
-This is useful for listening to changes in the provider's parent component.
+This is useful for listening to changes in the consumer component.
 - `onChangeReinit` (`OnChangeReinitCallback<T> | undefined`): A function that is called whenever the context is reinitialized.
 The first parameter is the current value of the context, and the second parameter is the previous value of the context.
-This is useful for listening to changes in the provider's parent component.
+Also called on initial initialization with the second parameter being `undefined`.
+This is useful for listening to changes in the consumer component.
 - `listenReinit` (`boolean`): Whether to listen to full reassignments of the context.
 If this is true, the hook will re-render whenever the context is reinitialized.
 By default, this is true.

 #### Returns
 `UseProxyContextResult<T>` - An object containing the current value of the context and a function to set the context.
-The function returns the new value of the context wrapped in a `Proxy`.
+The `value` property returns the unwrapped proxied object, and the `set` function returns the new value of the context wrapped in a `Proxy`.
+The hook subscribes to the `ProxyContextValueWrapper` and automatically manages subscription cleanup.

 ## Peer Dependencies
 These should be installed in order to use the library, as npm does not automatically add peer dependencies to your project.